citation-file-format/citation-file-format/README.md

 1. Create a directory for the current version as documented in `./index.md`.
 E.g., if the current version is 1.0.0, create a directory `1.0.0` and copy `./index.md` to that directory.
 2. Set up `./index.md` for the new version by changing `version` in the metadata accordingly, e.g., to `1.0.1`.

+## Release

+Before a release, make sure to build the lates version PDF locally with `build.sh`, otherwise an old version will end up in the release archive on GitHub.